 An initiative to promote the integration of services

-A 12 month project has been put into place that uses a different model for DCIP with 11 general practices.
+A 12-month project has been put into place that uses a different model for DCIP with 11 general practices.
 The initiative targets people with poor diabetes control with the expectation that the expertise flows into improved diabetes care for all patients enrolled with the practice.
 The 11 general practices have 33% of the people known to have poor control of their diabetes in the district.

 The initiative uses a collaborative approach with the practices.
 They are funded to improve the management of their poorly controlled patients using clinical support from CM Health (virtual consults and MDTs ), shared learning between the practices, tools and training plus improvement facilitators working with each practice on their own improvements.
-Improvements are not practice confined and includes coordination with allied health services and other resources within localities e.g. self management.
+Improvements are not practice confined and include coordination with allied health services and other resources within localities e.g. self management.